There are numerous reasons a lawyer may consider moving toward an alternative career path.

 Kate Reichert, a Moritz alumna, has a 32-page paper on Nontraditional Careers for Lawyers.
 The page also has a link to the 18- page publication "The Alternative Careers Handbook."
 The Career Services Office of The University of Arizona Rogers College of Law produced the Handbook, but interestingly it does not appear to be available on their website.

-The main attraction here, and it is a grand attraction, is the thirteen-page guide for those seeking alternative careers for lawyers.
-The guide includes a reliable process for the alternative careers for lawyers job search with plenty of tips to help along the way.
+The main attraction here, and it is a grand attraction, is the thirteen-page guide for those seeking alternative jobs for lawyers.
+The guide includes a reliable process for the alternative careers for attorneys job search with plenty of tips to help along the way.

 There are also several resume examples for lawyers looking for alternative careers.